qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 following:

-- Variables of boolean type may be defined, even if the backend supports none of the optional extensions to the Adapative Profile.
+- Variables of boolean type may be defined, even if the backend supports none of the optional extensions to the Adaptive Profile.
 - Values of type `%Qubit*` and `%Result*` may only occur in function calls;
   specifically, local variables of these types cannot be created regardless of which optional extensions are supported by the targeted backend.
 See also the